arulvannala/todos-webflux/README.md

 * Spring Cloud Config Client (central config)
 * Spring Cloud Sleuth (request tracing)

-This API is part of the [Todo collection](https://github.com/corbtastik/todos-ecosystem) of Microservices used in Cloud Native Developer workshops.
-For a full list of Microservices checkout the [Todo(s) EcoSystem repo](https://github.com/corbtastik/todos-ecosystem).
+This API is part of the [Todo collection](https://github.com/corbtastik/todos-ecosystem) of Microservices.
+For a full listing [checkout](https://github.com/corbtastik/todos-ecosystem).

 ### Spring Boot Reactive Stack

+This Microservice is similar to Todo(s) API in the sense they share a common HTTP interface and the JVM as a runtime.
+Beyond that they're quite different.

+* Todo(s) WebFlux is reactive where as Todo(s) API is imperative
+* Todo(s) WebFlux is non-blocking where as Todo(s) API is blocking
-This Microservice is similar to Todo(s) API but with one major difference...it's non-blocking whereas Todo(s) API is synchronous.
-With the release of Spring 5 & Spring Boot 2 earlier this Spring :) the framework offers up a sibling Web Stack thats fully non-blocking and runs on [Netty](http://netty.io/).
+* Todo(s) WebFlux is asynchronous whereas Todo(s) API is synchronous

+With the release of Spring 5 & Spring Boot 2 earlier this Spring :) the framework offers a sibling Web Stack thats fully non-blocking and runs on [Netty](http://netty.io/).
 Traditional Spring Boot Microservice run on the Tomcat Servlet Container but developers can choose which embedded container to use, for example ``spring-boot-starter-jetty`` or ``spring-boot-starter-undertow`` in addition to the default ``spring-boot-starter-tomcat`` which is pulled in by default when ``spring-boot-starter-web`` is included.

-Now developer have another embedded container stack to use that's reactive and provided by another starter, ``spring-boot-starter-webflux``.
+**Now** developers have another embedded container stack to use that's reactive and provided by, ``spring-boot-starter-webflux``.
 The new Reactive Stack takes advantage of multi-core CPU(s) in a manner that allows for a higher number of connections than a Servlet Stack Microservice.

 Prior to Spring Boot 2 if a developer wanted to implement a Reactive Microservice they had to step outside the Spring Framework to implement.
 Now developers can stay within one Framework and get Reactive support...awe yeah.
-Reactive Spring will continue to take hold, grow and improve Reactive support at every level of the stack - web, security, data and messaging.

 ### Reactive Stack Hierarchy